Calibration of Local-Stochastic Volatility Models by Optimal Transport

-Adopting the concept of viscosity solution and a smoothing technique used in \cite{bouchard2017impact}, it can be shown that the supremum of the objective with respect to $\phi$ is achieved by the viscosity solution of the HJB equation (\ref{ieq:hjb}).
-As the solutions $\phi$ have possible jump discontinuities, we define the viscosity solution of (\ref{ieq:hjb}) in the following way.
+Adopting the concept of viscosity solutions, it can be shown that the supremum of the objective with respect to $\phi$ is achieved by the viscosity solution of the HJB equation \eqref{eq:pde_dual}.
+Due to presence of the Dirac delta functions in \eqref{eq:pde_dual}, we shall introduce a suitable definition of the viscosity solution that allows to have jump discontinuities in time. \begin{definition} Denote by $\operatorname{set}(\tau)$ the set of entries of vector $\tau$ and by $K$ the cardinality of $\operatorname{set}(\tau)$.
+Let $t_0=0$, we define disjoint intervals $I_k:=[t_{k-1},t_{k})$ such that \eqn{ \bigcup_{k=1}^{K}I_k = [0, T), } where $t_{k-1}<t_{k}$ and $t_k\in\operatorname{set}(\tau)$ for all $k=1,\ldots,K$. \end{definition}